Oluwabillionz96/GitFind/README.md

 - The Github profile searched or the random one generated will replace the builder's profile which was initially displayed on the page.

 -  Navigate to other pages using the toggleable side bar on the left.
-The sidebar is toggled by the button in the to left side of the header.
+The sidebar is toggled by a button in the top left side of the header.

 -  View all the public Repositories on the Repositories page only viewing **20 Repositories at a time**.

 -  To view the rest of the Repositories, there is a navigation button at the buttom of the Repositories page that shows the next set of 20 Repositories when clicked

 - There is a Dropdown menu just below the profile card on the  Repositories page for filtering Repositories based on languages.
+There is also a button to show the index of repository page you are on.

 - All Followers and Following can be viewed by navigating to their respective pages through the sidebar.

+- The **View Profile Button** on each follower's or following's card takes a user to their Github Profile on [Github](https://github.com)

-- Profile Statistics like: Most used languages and overall profile stats can be seen by navigating to the stats page.
+- Profile Statistics like: Most used languages,overall profile stats and a graph to show how often a user Interacts with Github can be seen by navigating to the stats page.